ory/hydra/UPGRADE.md

 secure deployment with zero effort?
 We can run it for you!
 If you're interested, [contact us now](mailto:hi@ory.sh)!

+## 1.0.9

+### Schema Changes

+A minor Schema change was introduced to the OAuth 2.0 Clients table.
+It is now possible to store arbitrary metadata for a client.

+> Make a backup of your database before applying this change.

 ## 1.0.0-rc.10

 ### OpenID Connect Front-/Backchannel Logout 1.0